Docs / Getting Started / Dynamic IP setup

 Register a dynamic-DNS hostname instead of a static WAN IP so ScoutDNS keeps your network registration in sync as your public IP changes.

-Updated Aug 23, 2025 • 2 min read
+Updated Jul 24, 2026 • 3 min read

 ScoutDNS registers networks by public WAN IP.
 Most business connections have a static IP, perfect.
 If your ISP gives you a dynamic IP, you can register a dynamic-DNS hostname instead, and ScoutDNS will poll it to keep your network registration current.
+(Sites running a LAN Relay have a simpler option that needs no dynamic-DNS provider.)

 Supported providers